apache/parquet-format/CONTRIBUTING.md

    unambiguously determine that they cannot properly read the file.
 There are two mechanisms for providing this functionality:
      1. Adding values to existing enums/unions (e.g. Sort Order,
-        encodings, compression) are all covered by this mechanism.
+        encodings, compression) is covered by this mechanism.
-     2. Reserving a new bit in the [PARX](ParxMagicNumber.md) footer feature bitmap for other structural changes that an older reader would not be able to accept.
+     2. Reserving a new bit in the [PARX](ParxMagicNumber.md) footer feature bitmap covers other structural changes that an older reader would not be able to accept.

 New features are intended to be widely beneficial to users of Parquet, and therefore it is hoped third-party implementations will adopt them quickly after they are introduced.
-It is expected that implementations will provide a configuration mechanism to users to enable features.
+It is expected that implementations will provide a configuration mechanism for users to enable features.
 It is recommended that implementations provide at least a way to enable all relevant features given a specification version (e.g. major and minor version).
-In addition, implementations might also choose to enable features at a finer-grained level, with feature flags initially defaulted to "off".
+In addition, implementations might choose to enable features at a finer-grained level, with feature flags initially defaulted to "off".

 Some amount of lead time is desirable to ensure a critical